Skip to main content

 Yes, Join Discord server and create a request for it.

-2. Do I need to update every file in my theme to create a new theme?
+2. Do I need to copy every file from the default theme?

-Yes, you can use any CSS framework or write plain old css yourself.
+Yes, you can use any CSS framework or write plain CSS.
+Remove the @import '../../default/css/app.css' from your theme's app.css and add your own styles.

-Though its technically possible, we recommend you to use Vue.js as it is the default framework used in MineTrax.
+Though it's technically possible, we recommend using Vue.js as it is the default framework used in MineTrax.

 No, you can structure your theme however you like.
-You can make it customizable or not, it's up to you as per your requirements.
+You can make it customizable or not — it's up to you.